 No, you should use Honors courses to fulfill those requirements, where possible, because many Honors courses count toward school, college and program requirements.
 (The Honors course WRT 209, to take just one example, will count for WRT 205.)

-During your first semester in Honors, you will take an introductory Honors course, and we recommend you take at least one Honors course per semester early on in your career.
+During your first semester in Honors, we recommend you take at least one Honors course per semester early on in your career.

 In rare cases, it may become necessary to take over 19 credits, and you can request permission from Honors to do so, as long as you are making good progress in completing Honors requirements.
 This is intended to provide exceptional students the opportunity to take the number of credit hours they need for an appropriately challenging course load.
 Registration for courses beyond 19 credits is subject to extra tuition charges (but see exemption information below).

 To request permission to register for more than 19 credits without additional charge in the following semester:

 - submit the ‘request for overload’ form well before the day you register.